Ximene Trencavel-22 June 1355

-The belligerent trader backed away instantly even giving his apologies.
+The belligerent trader backed away instantly, even giving his apologies.

-‘The safe house we were heading is more of a palace than a castle, which is surprising considering how close to the Aragonese border it lies.
+‘The safe house we were heading to is more of a palace than a castle, which is surprising considering how close to the Aragonese border it lies.
 Apparently it was used by the Franks for secret negotiations with the Aragonese.
 It was riddled with hidden passageways and secret entrances so that meetings could be held without even the servants being aware of them.
-There is a belief that before that it was owned by the Trencavels, your ancestors.
+There is a belief that in earlier times it was owned by the Trencavels, your ancestors.

 ‘Because the Bishops are known to rule with a rod of iron or rather a rod of grace.
 They excommunicate anyone who crosses them.
 The whole town of Quillian has been excommunicated on more than one occasion!’

 ‘And that really matters?’

-‘That really matters the way the Roman Church presents it, without grace from the sacraments and particularly without burial in holy ground one is condemned to eternal damnation!’
+‘That really matters the way the Roman Church presents it.
+Without grace from the sacraments and particularly without burial in holy ground, one is condemned to eternal damnation!’

 They left Quillian behind and with great relief, just after midday, arrived within sight of Chateau Mazerou.
 Guillam turned to Ximene and frowned.
 ‘Nearly six hours, longer than I would have hoped for.’

 Guillam quickly established his credentials with the manager of the Chateau.

 Maurice, the manager, seem excessively jolly for someone with such a potentially stressful task.
-‘Everything is ready but the bishops are due to arrive from Albi anytime now, so you will be unable to use any of the Chateau facilities, not even the stables’
+‘Everything is ready but the bishops are due to arrive from Albi anytime now, so you will be unable to use any of the Chateau facilities, not even the stables.’

-One wall was lined with cupboards, but the middle cupboard was empty.
+One wall was lined with cupboards, but when opened the middle cupboard was empty.
 Maurice carefully removed the shelving and pushed against the back wall.
 It disappeared into a dark recess, opening to a long tunnel.
 The first part of the tunnel was equipped as private stables, which could not be seen from the tackle room once the door was closed.

 It was then necessary to make a stretcher.
 The manager took one end of the stretcher and Guillam took the other.
 The tunnel ran possibly a tenth of a league before they emerged into a rather elegant arched cellar lit with many torches.
 There was a bed already made up with mattresses and John was gently lifted on to it.

 As he entered the cellar he carried a guitar.
 Not just any guitar but a guitar inlaid with marquetry outlined in shining silver.
 Ximene looked at him with a look of incredulity.
-This was the legend?
+This was Don Fernandino, the legend?
 This was the man who had supernatural powers?
 He was dressed simply as a troubadour with a white ruffled chemise and tight black hose.
 He sauntered across to the bed and dangled the guitar from one hand as he raised John’s cover with the other.
 He winced.

 A life of stress, premature aging?
-But many of the lines are clustered round the corners of his eyes; there is much laughter in his life!
+But many of the lines were clustered round the corners of his eyes; She realised there was much laughter in his life!

 When Don Fernandino spoke he created a totally different image, his voice was clipped but strong.
 ‘Don Fernandino at your service… and you my dear, must be Ximene.
 You were asking about the incense.
 It is readily available here.
 Remenber the chateau upstairs is owned by the bishops of Albi.
 I find I quite like the smell but if it disturbs you…’He bowed slightly.

 Guilliam nodded towards the bed.
-‘This young man played no small part’ he lowered his voice, ‘and may pay for it with his life’
+‘This young man played no small part’ he lowered his voice, ‘and may pay for it with his life.’

 Don Fernandino put down the guitar and lifted a black cloak from the wall.
-‘Well then we must save him’
+‘Well then, we must save him’

 The transformation was complete.
 From troubadour to soldier in a second!
 He strode quickly across the room to where Ximene was filling a large pan with water.
 He gently compressed her shoulders between his hands.
 Ximene glanced over her shoulder, startled by his strength.